teknologi-umum/blog/content/the-basics-of-go.md

 Let's dive about one more thing before we end this article: Channel.

 Channel is a way to communicate between goroutines.
 To use it, simply make a channel of a type, and then use the channel as usual.
-The channel is a type that can be used to send and receive values.
+Channel is a type that can be used to send and receive values.
 Let's see the example code so you won't have to bother with all the technical terms.

 ```go